UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 Notes:

 🙌
-Under "Branch name pattern", type the branch name or pattern you want to protect.
+Type the branch name or pattern you want to protect under "Branch name pattern."

-Notice that you can create protect branches different to `main` but we will not cover those use cases in this tutorial.
+You can protect branches other than `main`, but we won't go over that in this tutorial.

 ---